stellar/slingshot/zkvm/docs/zkvm-mempool.md

 Transaction that spends an output produced by a given transaction, which is its [parent](#parent).

+### Orphan

+Transaction that spends an output that does not exist.

+Orphans may be received because requests for transactions are spread evenly among the peers and can arrive in random order.
+This offers a better use of bandwidth and simpler synchronization logic, but requires the node to track orphan transactions separately in [peerpools](#peerpool).

 ### RBF

 "Replace by Fee".
 A policy that permits replacing one transaction by another, conflicting with it (spending one or more of the same outputs), if another pays a higher [feerate](#feerate).